mattbrictson/rails-template/README.md

 To make this the default Rails application template on your system, create a `~/.railsrc` file with these contents:

 ```
+--css sass
 -d postgresql
 -m https://raw.githubusercontent.com/mattbrictson/rails-template/main/template.rb
 ```

 ## Usage

-This template assumes you will store your project in a remote git repository (e.g. Bitbucket or GitHub) and that you will deploy to a production environment.
+This template assumes you will store your project in a remote git repository (e.g. GitHub) and that you will deploy to a production environment.
 It will prompt you for this information in order to pre-configure your app, so be ready to provide:

-1. The git URL of your (freshly created and empty) Bitbucket/GitHub repository
+1. The git URL of your (freshly created and empty) GitHub repository
 2. The hostname of your production server

 To generate a Rails application using this template, pass the `-m` option to `rails new`, like this:

 ```
 rails new blog \
+  --css sass \
   -d postgresql \
   -m https://raw.githubusercontent.com/mattbrictson/rails-template/main/template.rb
 ```